csci3251-2020/student-1155129332/readme.md

 # CSCI 3251 PROJECT MILESTONE 2

 ### About Me
 My name is Serdar KURT.
 You can call me KURT.
-I am A year1 CE student.
+I am a year1 CE student.

 ### Languages
 * C++